 A similar timeframe should be allowed for projects that are classified as exempt from the regulations, since the chair may have questions for the investigator before the exempt determination can be made.

-Current IRB Membership
+Current and Past IRB Membership

-Catherine Woodman, MD (Primary IRB-03 Chair)
+Jeffery Meier, MD (Primary IRB-03 Chair)

 Lois Geist, MD (IRB-03 Chair)